jamietanna/sarahseewhy.github.io/_posts/2019-02-15-reflection-week-7.md

 ### Colouring outside the traditional pairing lines

 We pair a lot at work and for the most part I'm used to the traditional Driver/Navigator dynamic.
-Recently however I've been thinking more critically about this approach.
+Recently however, I've been thinking more critically about this approach.

 I work with a number of developers who prefer to dive in to code, experiment, try and fail.
 I also enjoy this but I lean towards drawing diagrams, reading or thinking about the problem, and I _love_ refactoring.